-In particular, in practice we can see that the number of different ways in which an even number can be expressed as a sum of two primes tends to grow as the considered number increases, as you can see from the following picture, the so called Goldbach’s comet:
+In particular, using our Goldbach pairs viewer, you can see that the number of different ways in which an even number can be expressed as a sum of two primes tends to grow as the considered number increases.
+This trend is summarized in the following picture, the so called Goldbach’s comet:

 In spite of the empirical evidence and the simplicity of its statement, the conjecture is resisting to every attempts of proof since almost three centuries.
 Several mathematicians have proved some weaker versions of the conjecture.
 Essentially these weaker versions can be grouped into two categories, according to how they differ from the conjecture: